chemicalfiend/chemicalfiend/README.md

 ### Greetings

 My name is Pranay Venkatesh.
-I am an undergraduate chemistry and chemical engineering student at BITS Pilani.
+I'm a research student at Imperial College, London and a Julia programmer.

 - 🔭 I'm currently working on the polaron problem in semiconductors, using non-adiabatic dynamics.

-- 👯 My research interests are: theoretical and computational problems in physics of semiconductor materials, specifically electronic structure and charge transport in disordered materials.
-I also like engineering problems in nano-scale devices
+- 👯 My research interests are: theoretical and computational problems in physics of semiconductor materials and devices.

 - 📫 How to reach me: pranay dot venkatesh at gmail dot com